 Double-check to make sure your California taxable income on line 35 of the Form 540NR is the correct amount and that it's accurately transferred from line 5, Part IV of Schedule CA.

 Make sure you enter all California withholding from your W-2s or 1099 statements.
 Confirm that you're claiming only California income tax withheld and that your math is correct.
 Attach copies of all statements to your return as support for the withholding amount you're claiming.

 Excess State Disability Insurance or VDPI

 You can only take a credit for excess state disability insurance (SDI) or Voluntary Plan Disability Insurance (VPDI) if you meet all the following conditions:

-Use the worksheet in the instructions for line 74 on Form 540 or 540A, or line 84 on the 540NR long form to calculate the amount of the credit.
+Use the worksheet in the instructions for line 74 on Form 540, or line 84 on the 540NR form, to calculate the correct amount of the credit.
 Be sure to attach the appropriate documents to support any amount claimed.
-If you only had one employer for the year and had more than 1.1 percent of your gross income withheld for SDI or VPDI, you'll have to get a refund from your employer.